Champloot/simple_console_bash_utility/README.md

 5. For the -e PATH and –errors PATH arguments, replaces error output from the stderr stream to a file at the specified PATH path.

 Notes:
-1. Command line arguments must be processed using the getopt or getopts mechanisms.
+1. Command line arguments must be processed using the "getopt" or "getopts" mechanisms.
 2. Each type of action must be processed in a separate function.
 3. The program must check access to the path and output appropriate error messages.
 The program must filter or process the outputs in stderr of the commands used.